 Some call Sun Valley the ultimate in "destination" skiing.
 It has a rich winter sports history and was literally the nation's first destination skiing - it was the birth place of American ski vacations.
 They have plenty of experience operating ski terrains.

-Sun Valley was the brainchild of businessman and statesman W. Averill Harriman, who sent Count Felix Schnoffgotsch of Austria to comb the Western United States for the ideal location for a world-class ski resort and he found it in Ketchum, ID.
+Sun Valley was the brainchild of businessman and statesman W. Averill Harriman, chairman of the Union Pacific Railroad, and who grew up skiing in the Swiss Alps, sent Count Felix Schnoffgotsch of Austria to comb the Western United States for the ideal location for a world-class ski resort and he found it in Ketchum, ID.

 It boasts the worlds FIRST ski lift with + 2,000 ski able acres, with 44% of the terrain designated as intermediate, Sun Valley truly has some of the best groomers in North America.
 Warren Miller also put the mountain on the map as a ski film producer.